Telling your admissions story

 The form wasn't taking narrative into account.
 If college users are looking at AdmitSee as a platform to share their admissions story, the current form definitely didn't do anything to encourage that mindset.
 It was structured according to the information we thought was important, not taking the user journey into account.

-Thoughtful and intentional design leads to trustworthiness
+Thoughtful and detail-oriented form design leads to trustworthiness

-Going off of best practices for forms, I laid out a framework of question types and guidelines for usage By defining ahead of time when we would use certain question types, we can ensure that usability and clarity are built into the profile entry from the very beginning.
+Going off of best practices for forms, I laid out a framework of question types and guidelines for usage.
+By defining ahead of time when we would use certain question types, we can ensure that usability and clarity are built into the profile entry from the very beginning.

 Design story #1: Simplify the flow